OnPodium

 • Video Podcasting: Complete Guide

-Your podcast hosting platform is the engine behind your show.
+Your podcast host is the engine behind your show.
 It stores your audio files, generates the RSS feed that distributes your podcast to Apple Podcasts, Spotify, and every other directory, and provides the analytics that help you understand your audience.
-Choosing the right host is one of the most consequential decisions you will make.

 What to Look For